1712n/dn-institute/content/market-health/docs/buy-sell-ratio.md

 ## General Description

 The Buy/Sell Ratio is an important metric used in trading analysis for various markets, including cryptocurrencies.
 It calculates the proportion of buy to sell orders in a given time period to determine the market’s sentiment.
-A balanced market generally observes a buy/sell ratio around 0.5, representing equivalent buy and sell activity.
-Ratios significantly deviating from 0.5 time can hint at a market bias towards buying or selling, which may be caused by various factors, including automated trading systems that attempt to manipulate the market.
+A balanced market generally observes a buy/sell ratio around 0.4-0.6, representing equivalent buy and sell activity.

+Ratios significantly deviating from equilibrium time can hint at a market bias towards buying or selling, which may be caused by various factors, including automated trading systems that attempt to manipulate the market.
+However, an absence of any fluctuation of this metric and steady 0.5 value even for liquid market pairs is suspecious.

 ## Formula